-Are spreadsheets a part of your IFRS (International Financial Reporting Standards) conversion plan?
-For most companies, the answer is yes – thanks in large part to the complex requirements of converting to IFRS.
-For the first post-conversion reporting period, spreadsheets are often used to bridge the gap between the reporting differences in ERP systems and IFRS.
-This practice works because making changes to the ERP system before going through at least one IFRS cycle can lead to obtuse and costly workarounds in the long run – but the continued use of spreadsheets causes even greater problems.
+Are spreadsheets still a part of your IFRS (International Financial Reporting Standards) reporting process?
+For most companies, the answer is yes – thanks in large part to the complex requirements of IFRS, spreadsheets were often put in place to bridge the gap between the reporting differences in ERP systems and IFRS during the initial conversion to IFRS.
+This practice worked because making changes to the ERP system before going through an IFRS cycle could have led to obtuse and costly workarounds in the long run – but the continued use of spreadsheets causes even greater problems.
 Spreadsheets are prone to error, burdensome to maintain and less secure than dedicated applications with built-in controls.

-Ideally, from the first full IFRS reporting cycle, post-audit requirements should be established, and these requirements should be mapped to specific changes needed in the ERP system.
-Areas to address include:
+Ideally, post-audit requirements have been established, and these requirements were mapped to specific changes in the ERP system.
+In many cases, these changes have not occurred, and some ERP areas to address moving forward include:

 - Existing data may need to be aggregated in different ways.
-In some cases, more granular information will be needed – for example, to prepare component depreciation calculations, as much as 10+ years of data may be required.
+In some cases, more granular information is needed – for example, to prepare component depreciation calculations, as much as 10+ years of data may be required.

 - The chart of accounts and cost center structures may need to be redesigned.

-- The IFRS transition process will require additional and changed information and disclosures for financial reporting purposes.
+- The IFRS standards require additional and changed information and disclosures for financial reporting purposes.
 Compiling these details will require multiple years’ worth of drill-down information.

 IFRS Compliance — the Requirement for Transparency